Videogame: Sniper Elite V2

 - Cold Sniper: The Player Character and enemy snipers.
 They are all presented as cold and efficient professional snipers whose goal is to kill the enemy effectively.

-- Coup de Grâce: You can walk up and just shoot wounded enemy soldiers rolling on the ground or snipe wounded enemies in the open.
+- Coup de Grâce: You can walk up and just shoot incapacitated enemy soldiers rolling on the ground or snipe wounded enemies in the open.

-- Elite Mooks: The enemies who wear great coats and carry sub-machineguns or rifles.
-The elite troops are more aggressive, more likely to use a grenade, and are better shots.
+- Elite Mooks: The enemies who wear great coats and carry submachine guns or rifles.
+The elite troops are more aggressive, more likely to use grenades, and are better shots.